 Tweaks and Variations

 Although this is the best caprese in my opinion, you can tweak it if you wish!
 For a sweeter balsamic glaze, you can swap the truffle salt for brown sugar, or use half of each in this simple burrata recipe.
 Using pesto in place of fresh basil is another idea.
+Basil or rosemary infused olive oils would also make a nice addition.

 You can sub another type of tomato and even another type of cheese if you want, but I highly recommend you make the recipe exactly as it is, so you can enjoy the most authentic Italian caprese.